 This is made more accessible by using a social share plug-in on WordPress.

-To allow me to create beautiful graphics for my Instagram, Pinterest and Facebook posts I usecanva.com, as with most things I recommend there is a free version and a paid version at the moment I am still using the free version which allows me to create beautiful graphics such as these
+To allow me to create beautiful graphics for my Instagram, Pinterest and Facebook posts I use canva.com, as with most things I recommend there is a free version and a paid version, at the moment I am still using the free version which allows me to create beautiful graphics such as these

 To enable me to convert traffic to subscribers on my blog I need to get them to subscribe to my updates.
 To allow them to do this, I use the free version of MailChimp

-which will enable me to send Newsletters, free opt-ins, free checklists etc. to my subscribers once they have subscribed using the subscribe box on my blog, again this is all done via the WordPress Mailchimp plugin!
+which will enable me to send Newsletters, free opt-ins, free checklists and my weekly blog posts to my subscribers once they have subscribed using the subscribe box on my blog, again this is all done via the WordPress Mailchimp plugin!

-Due to hectic working and family life, I’m not always able to post my social media accounts when I want to, so I schedule most things out.
+Due to hectic working and family life, I’m not always able to post to my social media accounts when I want to, so I schedule most things out.